 “Finally, and perhaps the most obvious but often overlooked point, is to make your CV as accessible as possible.
 Send the document over as a PDF so there is no chance of the hirer not being able to view it, make sure all the font is of a legible size and ensure your contact details are current and correct.
 Recruiters appreciate a streamlined process and will reward you favourably for it!”

-Susie offers one final thought on the subject “Of the many CVs I review each week it’s those which are clear, concise and accessible which I appreciate most.
+One final thought on the subject “Of the many CVs I review each week it’s those which are clear, concise and accessible which I appreciate most.
 Build your CV around a few key achievements which relate directly to the job advertisement and you’ve got every chance of progressing to the next stage of the process.”